 Scatterplots are useful to detect relationships between data, as you observed in previous assignments.
 If some variables in your data have a strong relationship, then using all of the related variables will bias your analyses.
 You would then choose carefully which variables to discard and which to use.

-For this assignment you will use the same dataset used by Zuur et al. (2010) to generate some of their figures.
-You will then use these techniques to explore another dataset.
+For assignment 10 you will use the same dataset used by Zuur et al. (2010) to generate some of their figures.
+You will then use these techniques to explore another dataset in assignment 11.